Does Tooth Decay in Baby Teeth Cause Permanent Harm?

 Don’t make this shift until 12 months, as the sucking action required by bottles helps the tongue and facial muscles develop.

 One to three years.
-After breakfast and before bed brush your child’s teeth for two minutes, reaching all quadrants of the mouth.
+After breakfast and before bed, brush your child’s teeth for two minutes, reaching all mouth quadrants.

 Make an appointment to have your child see us at Captivate Dental at the age of 1.

-One of the most important habits to establish with children is visiting the dentist on a regular basis.
+One of the most important habits to establish with children is visiting the dentist regularly.

-The Cheltenham dentist will evaluate their teeth and gums and offer suggestions on how to properly care for their teeth.
+Your Cheltenham dentist will evaluate their teeth and gums and suggest how to care for them correctly.

 Establishing this relationship early will prevent the child from being afraid of the dentist later.

-At our first meeting, we can begin to acclimatise your child to the dental office and get an early look at their oral health.
+At our first meeting, we can acclimate your child to the dental office and get an early look at their oral health.

 Our competent, caring staff provides value through excellent diagnostic skills and efficient use of the best quality materials.

-Captivate Dental offers a wide variety of preventative and cosmetic dental treatment for kids, seniors, and everyone between!
+Captivate Dental offers various preventative and cosmetic dental treatments for children, seniors, and everyone!

 GAP FREE Promotions for our New Patients